kaltura/playkit-ios-broadpeak-smartlib/README.md

 }
 ```
 ### Next step, you have to create plugin config and add it to player:
-Create plugin config, parameters can be different that shown on example, it depends on your integration with Broadpeak.
+Create plugin config parameters can be different than shown on example, it depends on your integration with Broadpeak.
 ```swift
 let bpConfig = BroadpeakConfig() bpConfig.analyticsAddress = ""